Manu National Park Information

 What to do Trekking Manu National Park

-The Manu National Park is one of the most extraordinary places and is known worldwide for having the most remarkable biological diversity on the whole planet and recognized by UNESCO as a World Heritage of Humanity and Biosphere Reserve.
+Manu National Park is one of the most extraordinary places on earth.
+It is known worldwide for its remarkable biological diversity.
+UNESCO has recognized it as a World Heritage of Humanity and Biosphere Reserve.

 Its great biological diversity is due to its strategic location that extends from the Andes to the Amazon.
 This altitudinal range results in Puna, cloud forests, Amazonian plain forests, rivers, and cochas.
 In its ancient forests, you will find enormous trees that surpass 40 meters in height.
 Among the native animals, you can observe the Jaguar, the River Wolf, the Monkey Spider, Cock of the Rocks, the Black Caiman, the Arpía Eagle, and seven species of Macaws as beautiful butterflies, colorful frogs, unique insects, and much more.

-It is one of the few areas in the world that still houses groups of people living traditionally in harmony with their surroundings.
+It is one of the few areas in the world where groups of people still live traditionally in harmony with their surroundings.

 BIODIVERSITY

-The Manu National Park did establish to protect part of the planet’s most biodiverse zone covering areas from the mountains of the eastern Andes to the lower reaches of the western basin of the Amazon.
+The Manu National Park was established to protect part of the planet’s most biodiverse zone, covering areas from the mountains of the eastern Andes to the lower reaches of the western basin of the Amazon.

-This region is known as a Biodiversity hotspot as it contains a variety of habitats ranging from 3,800 m.s.n.m.
-To lowland forests at 200 m.s.n.m.
+This region is known as a biodiversity hotspot as it contains a variety of habitats ranging from 3,800 m. to lowland forests at 200 m.s.n.m.
 It houses the most extraordinary natural diversity in the world.
-Madre de Dios region makes it a great tourist attraction for those interested in nature.
+The Madre de Dios region is a great tourist attraction for those interested in nature.

 The most well-known group is vertebrates, with 221 mammals (5% of the world’s total), 1,025 birds (10%), 150 amphibians, and 100 reptiles.

 This fantastic biodiversity is reflected in all taxonomic groups, with more than 5,000 species of plants, equivalent to 1/6 of all the world’s flora.
-The astonishing number of 1,437 species has implied recorded in only one area within the Cocha Cashu research station.
+An astonishing 1,437 species have been recorded in only one Cocha Cashu research station area.

 New species from all groups have continued to be described in recent years, and there are undoubtedly many more to discover.
 There are also 210 species of fish documented in the rivers and cochas of the park.

 Among the invertebrates are 1,307 butterflies (15% of the world’s total), 136 dragonflies, 650 Coleoptera, and more than 300 species of ants.
-It estimates that the park can house more than 500,000 species of living organisms, becoming the most biodiverse protected area in Peru and probably the world.
+The park is estimated to house more than 500,000 species of living organisms, making it the most biodiverse protected area in Peru and probably the world.
 Its accessibility allows visitors to appreciate it in all its splendor.

 POPULATION